-A Scoping Letter to solicit input on potential environmental effects of the project was sent to selected parties and agencies on November 13, 2024.
-A copy of the Scoping Letter and distribution list is included in Appendix A. One comment related to the project was received:
+A Scoping Letter to solicit input on potential environmental effects of the project was sent to selected parties and agencies on September 20, 2024.
+A copy of the Scoping Letter and distribution list is included in Appendix A. Comments received for the project include: